svh2811/Traffic-Sign-Recognition/README.md

 * test set recall : 0.9336
 * test set f1-score : 0.9394

-#### 5. Training tradeoffs
+#### 4. Training tradeoffs
-- Initial model was based on LeNet architecture was performed fairly well with a test set accuracy of 0.90
+- Initial model was based on LeNet architecture which had a test set accuracy of 0.90
 - Later a higher capicity model was build to handle the augmented dataset
 - Model performance improved when grayscale images were used instead of rgb images
 - Batch Normalization significantly improved training speed
-- Larger batch size helped the model prevent overfitting
+- Larger batch size helped the model to avoid overfitting

 ### Testing Model on New Images

 84 traffic sign images from internet were collected and these images were saved in the directory `./data/examples/` in their appropriate class folders.
-Neural network model was predicted the top 5 probable class labels for these example images.
+Neural network model predicted the top 5 probable class labels for these example images.
 To see a detailed analysis of the Model prediction on random web images of traffic sign goto [notebook](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb).
 The analysis includes:
  * Ground truth class label
  * Image who's class label was predicted
  * Most likely class label